Krisiacik/ImageViewer/README.md

 - [ ] UI Testing
 - [X] Expand the ImageViewer to a Gallery
 - [ ] Consider UIVisualEffectView for the Close button as default option
+- [ ] Consider a global thumbnail view in a grid like fashion sitting on top of images for quick jump to images.

 #### Caveats